thcipriani/gerrit-stats/README.md

    schema as the individual databases created by `03-walk-repos.py`.
 5. `06-merge-dbs.sh` mashes together all the individual databases into a single database.
+6. `07-get-author-ids.sh` queries the database for all author ids that are not already known.
-6. `07-get-authors.py` takes all the author ids and queries gerrit in batches of 50 to get the author's username.
+6. `08-get-authors.py` takes all the author ids and queries gerrit in batches of 50 to get the author's username.
 It outputs a database of authors and their affiliation (`is_wmf`, `is_wmde`, `was_wmf`, `was_wmde`—it's not perfect).
-7. `08-add-user-table.sh` adds new users to the `gerrit.db` database.
+7. `09-add-user-table.sh` adds new users to the `gerrit.db` database.

 TODO
 ----